natcl/jsonata_snippets/README.md

 ]
 ```

-What we want to do now is create a new structure with the name and id as the key:
+We'll then want to create a new structure with the `name` and `id` as the key:

 ```
 people ~> $map(